 NAU Online and Innovative Educational Initiatives is pleased to announce two micro-credential series.

 Teaching Online @NAU

 This asynchronous self-paced course (two to three hour expected completion time) is designed to help get you started teaching online for Northern Arizona University, and to serve as a refresher (and perhaps provide some new ideas) for those who have been teaching online for some time.
-It is divided into five modules, and you may choose to “test out” of any module by taking the pre-test for that module.
+It is divided into five modules and is devoted to evidence-based best practices for online teaching.
 Those who complete the entire course will receive a Certificate of Completion which has been a requirement to teach online at NAU since fall 2019.
-All faculty have this course automatically in their Bb Learn non-credit course list; alternatively, you can self-enroll.
+All new faculty will be auto-enrolled and the course should appear in their non-credit course list area of Canvas.

 Teaching Online @NAU: Best Practices

 This asynchronous facilitated online workshop (five to seven days, 15-hour expected commitment) provides an overview of key frameworks for effective online instruction and introduces Community of Inquiry (CoI) and Universal Design for Learning (UDL).
 The course also includes online teaching advice and strategies from experienced online instructors on effective ways to build this CoI in your own classes.
 This class is part of a sequence of three foundational courses for online instructors at NAU that lead to a micro-credential in effective online teaching.

 Current Trends in Engagement Strategies: intermediate micro-certificate series

 Fundamentals in Leveraging Google Workspace for Education & Microsoft 365: MS Teams for Student Engagement